Jasonli1997/llm-jepa/README.md

 For all experiments, we fix number of epochs to 4.
 The `last_token` setting depends on the model family; see the commented lines in `run.sh` for how to set it.
 Each configuration is run with 5 random seeds.
 We report mean accuracy and standard deviation.

+The original implementation required two additional forward passes to encode `Text` and `Code` separately.
+The latest version combines them into a single forward pass using a 4D additive attention mask.
+Enable this feature with `--additive_mask`.

 ## Large models

 Similarly, we provide `finetune8bh200.py` and `run8bh200.sh` for training modesl up to 8B parameters on NVIDIA H200 GPUs.